The main characters of Queen's Blade

 - Jerkass: Except towards her beloved Leina, or her secret crush, Claudette.

 - Karma Houdini: Despite all that she has done like make Nyx's childhood a living hell and criticizing the bodyguards who died watching her back as "useless", nothing truly bad ever happens to Elina until the first OAV.
+At least, not until Rebellion where she's beaten within an inch of her life by Annolette's Super-Powered Evil Side and is never seen again, afterward.

 - Lack of Empathy: To anyone except Leina and her family.